Please use the glossary below, which we have created to give you a deeper understanding of Mitsui & Co.

-The annual ¥100 billion minimum dividend that is applied to each year during the Medium-term Management Plan period (from the fiscal year ended March 2018 to the fiscal year ending March 2020).
+The minimum annual dividend ¥80 per share that is applied to each year during the Medium-term Management Plan period (from the fiscal year ending March 2021 to the fiscal year ending March 2023).

 We own forests in 74 locations that cover a total of 444 km2 (44,417 hectares), which is roughly 0.1% of Japanʼs total land area.
 Taking into account the public value oﬀered by forests, we have maintained and managed our forests over many years.
 In addition, all of our forests have obtained the FSC® certiﬁcation (license number: FSC®C057355) and SGEC certiﬁcation, which are both international standards.
 It is also estimated that Mitsuiʼs forests accumulate and absorb roughly 560,000 tons of CO2 per year.* These factors demonstrate how we contribute to the mitigation of climate change-related risks through responsible forest management.

 * Based on in-house calculations that referenced “IPCC Guide lines for National Greenhouse Gas Inventories” Tier 2

 Refers to the mineral & metal resources segment and the energy segment.

 Seven product-specific business areas that are classified based on the type of products handled.
 Specifically, these refer to the areas of iron and steel products, mineral & metal resources, machinery & infrastructure, chemicals, energy, lifestyle, and innovation & corporate development.

 The monetary effect of fluctuations in market products and forex on income for the corresponding period.